jongyoung/placements/README.md

 # Placements.io Coding Project By Jong young Chung

 ## Project Platform
-I chosed HTML(client), Spring Boot(WAS) and H2(database).
-Because those are platform independent, easy to deploy and easy to set up.
+I chosed HTML(client), Spring Boot(WAS) and H2(database), because those are platform independent, easy to deploy and easy to set up.

 ## Selected Requirements
 These features are simple, but it could show the entire client server flow clearly.